Recommended Best Practices for Cleaning Fiber Optic Connectors

 Here are some best practices for cleaning fiber optic connectors.

 With the increase in network data rates, it it is increasingly important to ensure that all fiber optic connectors are cleaned before mating.
 This means that both sides of a connector are inspected and cleaned before making the connection.
 This applies to test equipment and test jumpers as well as network components.
 New connectors must be inspected and cleaned as well.
-Clean and inspect every connection every time is your best assurance of a reliable optical network.
+Cleaning and inspecting every connection every time is your best assurance of a reliable optical network.

-Please note that is important to differentiate between contamination on an end-face versus a defect embedded into the surface of the end-face.
+Please note that it is important to differentiate between contamination on an end-face versus a defect embedded into the surface of the end-face.
 In some cleaning process specifications, it instructs installers to notice if a defect/contaminant moves on the surface of the end-face.
 If it moves, it’s contamination.
 But in some cases a mark that appears as a contaminant may actually be a defect in the surface of the glass or ferrule.
-In these cases (non-movable defects), you do not have to worry a potential migration of the contamination toward the core area causing system failure in the future.
+In these cases (non-movable defects), you do not have to worry about a potential migration of the contamination toward the core area causing system failure in the future.

 Use of Wipes and/or Cleaning Cassettes

 Fabric and/or composite material wipes provide combined mechanical action and absorbency to remove contamination.
-Wipes should be used with a resilient pad in order avoid potential scratching of the connector end-face.
+Wipes should be used with a resilient pad in order to avoid potential scratching of the connector end-face.
 This is appropriate for cleaning connectors with exposed ferrules or termini but cannot be used to clean connector end-faces within alignment sleeves.
 The wipe should be constructed of material that is lint free and non-debris producing during the cleaning process.

 Installers should note that dry wipes leave a static charge on the end-face of the connector which thereafter attracts particulate contamination.
 Therefore, it is recommended that you use a static-dissipative cleaning fluid with a dry wipe to eliminate this condition.